 Proposals received by the Submission Deadline will be initially evaluated by the MSHDC to determine if the proposals meet the requirements of the RFP.
-Competitive evaluation criteria are outlined in Section 4-3 below.
-In order for a proposal to be considered responsive and scored, the following minimum threshold criteria (non-scored criteria) must be met:
+In order for a proposal to be considered responsive, the following minimum threshold criteria (non-scored criteria) must be met:

 - A. Submission Conformance.
 Conformance with all submission requirements as outlined in this RFP, including all required forms and certificates.
-This includes organizing the proposal in accordance with the submission requirements outlined in Section 3-5. - B. Financial Feasibility.
-The financial feasibility of the development proposed, must be demonstrated in a comprehensive financial plan (as included in Section 3-5, subsection E), which includes at a minimum: - (1) Underwriting financing assumptions; - (2) Hard and soft cost budgets; - (3) Operating budgets; and - (4) Summary of overall sources and uses. - C. Public Access.
-Public access must be maintained for continued use including, at a minimum, recreation and public-use access through the Disposition Property including roadways from Hospital Road and open spaces adjoining the MSH property including those providing access to the Charles River. - D. Recognition of Existing and Continuing Obligations.
-Proposals must directly address how the proposed development will recognize and incorporate existing and continuing obligations applicable to the site, including but not limited to the DCAMM LDA, the 2010 MEPA Certificate, and the long-term lease to CAM for the proposed Arts Center and provisions for shared use. - E. Ability to Proceed upon Award.
+This includes organizing the proposal in accordance with the submission requirements outlined in Section 3-5.

+B. Financial Feasibility.
+The financial feasibility of the development proposed, must be demonstrated in a comprehensive financial plan (as included in Section 3-5, subsection E), which includes at a minimum:

+- Underwriting financing assumptions;

+- Hard and soft cost development budgets;

+- Operating budgets; and

+- Summary of overall sources and uses.

+C. Public Access.
+Public access must be maintained for continued use including, at a minimum, recreation and public-use access through the Disposition Property, to roadways from Hospital Road, and to open spaces adjoining the MSH property including those providing access to the Charles River.
+Address the requirement for the permanent pedestrian Connector Access Easement.

+D. Recognition of Existing and Continuing Obligations.
+Proposals must directly confirm willingness to accept existing and continuing obligations associated with the Disposition Property and address how the proposed development will recognize and incorporate these into the proposal.
+These include but are not limited to the DCAMM LDA, the MOA with the Massachusetts Historical Commission, the MEPA Agreement, 2010 EENF and resulting 2010 MEPA Certificate, and the long-term lease to CAM for the proposed Arts Center.
+This requirement applies to all submissions, including proposals to acquire only a portion of the Disposition Property.

+E. Ability to Proceed upon Award.
 Proposers must demonstrate an ability to commence work within 12 months of selection, including evidence of sufficient staff and capital resources required to perform the work.
-Proposers must provide a schedule including start-date, significant milestones and completion dates for the redevelopment. - F. Ground Lease Proposals.
+Proposers must provide a schedule including start-date, significant milestones, and completion dates for the redevelopment.

+F. Ground Lease Proposals.
 If a ground lease is proposed, the term assumed must be disclosed in the proposal submission.
 MSHDC anticipates a term of 99 years based on industry standards although a shorter term may be proposed.